 The Tour That Never Was

-Featuring a 15-piece orchestral accompaniment, and using the original scores from Gene Pitney's final show at Soaring Eagle Casino, Lansing
+Accompanied by a 6 piece ensemble, performing from the original scores from Gene Pitney's final show at Soaring Eagle Casino, Lansing

 Michigan, Valentine's Day, 2006.

 24 Hours From Tulsa